sironite/terraform-azurerm-management_group/examples/managementGroup/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM - Management Group

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a Management Group for Azure.

 ## Pre-requisites